iconoclasthero/mpdgolinger/README.md

 My collection has roughly 80,000 songs an 7,000 artists and my current playlist contains ca. 73,000.
 I generally add music by the directory so—in theory—I should have a playlist that consists of albums by artist, roughly alphabetically.
 In pure random mode, mpd should play just one song by an artist (save for over-represented artists in the collection).

 Classic rock stations have long had gimmicks like "Rock Blocks," "Double Shots," "Twofer Tuesdays," "Workfoce blocks," etc., where multiple songs from the same artist or around a common theme were played consecutively.
 That's essentially what this does.
-Set your limit=_n_ and mpd playback will linger on the playlist for _n_ songs before advancing on random to another block.
+Set your limit=_n_ (default _n_=4) and mpd playback will linger on the playlist for _n_ songs before advancing on random to another block.
 This is compatible with consume and repeat playback modes.
 If you're really digging say a particular Dead bootleg and want to hear more than _n_ songs for a block, you can temporarily override the limit for a block.

 ## Features